 KASU is the oldest non-commercial radio station in Arkansas.
 KASU-FM is not correct.
 KASU, 91.9 FM, is acceptable.

 A program of A-State’s Arkansas Heritage Sites, Lakeport Plantation is the only remaining Arkansas antebellum plantation home on the Mississippi River.
-Built in 1859 and added to the National Register of Historic Places in 1974, the Greek Revival structure was gifted to ASU in 2001 by the Sam Epstein Angel family.
+Built in 1859 and added to the National Register of Historic Places in 1974, the Greek Revival structure was gifted to Arkansas State University in 2001 by the Sam Epstein Angel family.
 After a five-year restoration period, the museum opened to the public.

 (see Dean B. Ellis Library)

 A yearly series of performances and guest lectures on the Jonesboro campus.

 Lettermen’s Club is the proper name for the booster organization (not Letterman’s).

 Red Wolves is the nickname for athletic teams.
 Howl and Scarlet are spirit characters.
 Howl was introduced at a football game on Sept.
 6, 2008.